 - 1.4.1 The use of the internet may be required to gather information prior to and/or during an operation, which may amount to directed surveillance.
 Although information that individuals make publically available on the internet would not normally be classed as 'private information', the Office of the Surveillance Commissioners' Annual Report 2016 states that repeated visits to individual sites may develop into surveillance activity which would require authorisation.
 By virtue of conducting research online, rather than using other more 'overt' methods, there may be a perception that the investigation is intended to be covert.
-Whenever a public authority intends to use the internet as part of an investigation, they must first consider whether the proposed activity is likely to interfere with a person's Article 8 rights., including the effect of any collateral intrusion.
+Whenever a public authority intends to use the internet as part of an investigation, they must first consider whether the proposed activity is likely to interfere with a person's Article 8 rights.
 Particular consideration should be paid to the likelihood of collateral intrusion through obtaining private information about others who have not given their consent.
 Advice should be sought as early as possible. - 1.4.2 Any activity likely to interfere with an individual's Article 8 rights should only be used when necessary and proportionate to meet the objectives of a specific case.
 Where it is considered that private information is likely to be obtained, an authorisation (combined or separate) must be sought as set out elsewhere in this code.
-Where an investigator may need to communicate covertly online, for example, contacting individuals using social media websites, a CHIS authorisation should be considered.
+Where an investigator may need to communicate covertly online, for example, contacting individuals using social media websites, a CHIS authorisation should be considered. - 1.4.3 The Council maintains detailed and specific guidance for its officers' use of social media in investigations.
+This forms an annex to this policy and should be referred to in all circumstances where: - open source research is gathered; - · open source information is publically available; and - information is stored for an investigation. - 1.4.4 The Council does not ordinarily permit the use of false personas to obtain information.
+Any such need to do so requires the authorisations detailed in Section 2. - 1.5 Training & Advice and Departmental Policies, Procedures and Codes of Conduct

-- 1.5 Training & Advice and Departmental Policies, Procedures and Codes of Conduct - 1.5.1 The Monitoring Officer will arrange regular training on RIPA.
-All authorising officers, designated persons and investigating officers should attend at least one session every two years and further sessions as and when required. - 1.5.2 Training can be arranged on request and requests should be made to the Governance Team.
+- 1.5.1 The Monitoring Officer will arrange regular training on RIPA.
+All authorising officers, designated persons and investigating officers should attend at least one session every two years and further sessions as and when required. - 1.5.2 Training can be arranged on request and requests should be made to the Monitoring Officer.
 In particular training should be requested for new starters within the Council who may be involved in relevant activities. - 1.5.3 If officers have any concerns, they should seek advice about RIPA from the Monitoring Officer. - 1.5.4 Where in practice, departments have any policy, procedures or codes of practice in relation to RIPA that are different from or in addition to this Code, they must immediately seek advice from the Monitoring Officer.